observIQ/bindplane-agent/config/google_cloud_exporter/bigip/README.md

 Environment=BIGIP_PASSWORD=otel
 ```

-After restarting the collector, the configuration will attempt to use the username:password `otel:otel`.
+After restarting the agent, the configuration will attempt to use the username:password `otel:otel`.

 ```bash
 sudo systemctl restart observiq-otel-collector